hyrise/hyrise/README.md

 # Workload-driven, Lazy Discovery of Data Dependencies for Query Optimization

-Hereby, we provide provides the code and the version of Hyrise that was used for the experiments of the paper *Workload-driven, Lazy Discovery of Data Dependencies for Query Optimization*.
+Hereby, we provide the code and the version of Hyrise that was used for the experiments of the paper *Workload-driven, Lazy Discovery of Data Dependencies for Query Optimization*.
 For general build instructions, consider the detailed instructions below.
 The experiments are executed with the *normal* Hyrise Benchmark binaries: We adjusted the Hyrise BenchmarkRunner for including the dependency experiments.
 An explanation of the related command line parameters and configurations can be found in [dependency_mining_plugin.hpp](src/plugins/dependency_mining_plugin.hpp).
 The relevant binary targets are `hyriseBenchmarkJoinOrder`, `hyriseBenchmarkTPCDS`, `hyriseBenchmarkTPCH` for the benchmarks and `hyriseDependencyMiningPlugin` for the dependency plugin.

 For further questions, do not hesitate to contact the paper's authors.